sinaamirrajab/CMRISynthSeg/README.md

 # CMRISynthSeg
-SPADE synthesis with segmentation-based discriminator
+SPADE synthesis for CMR, a usage instruction will be added soon

 ## Acknowledgments